 Parameter XLSPROTECT

 Applies to commands: CVTSPLXLS, CVTSPLXL

 Migration notes Note that CVTSPLXL has two extra elements compared with CVTSPLXLS.
 Note also that columns can now be optionally left unlocked when a worksheet is protected by using a named style with the locking attribute set appropriately.

 Specifies protection options for the spreadsheet.

 The default is the single value:

-NO No protection options are s specified. no proteotion optiono are t specifica.
+\NO No protection options are specified.

 Protect worksheet